Mei Ju-ao

-Mei Ju-ao (梅汝璈 (Méi Rǔ'áo); 7 November 1904 – 23 April 1973) was a Chinese jurist, professor, politician and author.
+Mei Ju-ao (梅汝璈 (Méi Rǔ'áo); 7 November 1904 – 23 April 1973) was a Chinese jurist, professor, politician, and author.
+He is noted for being China's representative at the Tokyo War Crimes Tribunal.

 Education

 Mei was born in Nanchang, in eastern China's Jiangxi province.
 At the age of 12, Ju-ao was admitted into a school on the site of what is now Tsinghua University, moving from Nanchang to Beijing in pursuit of a good education.
-After graduating, he received financial assistance to study at Stanford University in California, graduating with a bachelor's degree in Liberal Arts in 1926.
+After graduating, he received financial assistance to study at Stanford University in California, graduating with a bachelor's degree in liberal arts in 1926.

 While there, he was elected a member of Phi Beta Kappa Society.
-Mei later received a doctorate in law (Juris Doctor) from the University of Chicago in 1928.
+Mei later received a doctorate in law (J.D.) from the University of Chicago in 1928.
 After spending a year traveling around Europe, Mei returned to China in 1929.

+Career

 He served as professor of law at Nankai University and Fudan University, as a legal adviser to the Ministry of the Interior of the Nationalist Government, and as a member of the Legislative Yuan.